pfefferle/wordpress-nodeinfo/README.md

 ### 1.0.8 ###

-* Fix link to WordPress repository.
+* fix link to WordPress repository (props @jeherve)
+* add generator object to metadata to link to plugin repository

 ### 1.0.7 ###